opensearch-project/project-website/_posts/2026-05-07-introducing-opensearch-agent-server.md

 categories:
   - technical-posts
   - feature
-meta_keywords: OpenSearch agent server, multi-agent orchestration, AI agents, MCP server, Model Context Protocol, AG-UI Protocol, search relevance, agentic AI, OpenSearch Dashboards, AWS Bedrock
+meta_keywords: OpenSearch agent server, multi-agent orchestration, MCP server, Model Context Protocol, AI agents, search relevance tuning, AG-UI protocol, Amazon Bedrock, OpenSearch Dashboards, automated relevance tuning, ART agent, open source, LLM integration, intelligent routing
-meta_description: Introducing the OpenSearch agent server, a multi-agent orchestration platform that enables developers to build specialized AI agents that collaborate within OpenSearch through an intelligent routing layer.
+meta_description: The OpenSearch agent server is a multi-agent orchestration platform that routes tasks to specialized AI agents using MCP tools and intelligent context-aware routing.
 excerpt: The OpenSearch agent server is a multi-agent orchestration platform released as experimental in OpenSearch 3.6.
 You can use it to build specialized AI agents that collaborate through an intelligent routing layer.
 Each agent provides distinct expertise and tools, transforming how users interact with OpenSearch.
 has_math: false
 has_science_table: false